aptech/docs/docs/CR-delif.rst

-    //Create logical vector of 1's and 0's e = x[.,3] .== 3;
+    // Create logical vector of 1's and 0's
+    e = x[.,3] .== 3;

-    //Assign 'new_x' to be equal to 'x' without
+    // Assign 'new_x' to be equal to 'x' without
-    //the rows in which the third column equals 3 new_x = delif(x, e);
+    // the rows in which the third column equals 3 new_x = delif(x, e);

 After the code above, *new_x* should be equal to: